 Although her parents were addicts, Singleton still missed them dearly.
 “Like many foster children, I was glad that I lived in a more stable environment without the chaos, stress and upheaval of my biological family’s home.
 However, I missed my parents.
 I was attached to my parents, and I felt heartbroken when the police took us away.
 Though our home life was stressful, being removed from my parents was traumatic.
 We were removed because of my parents’ addictions.
 My dad fought very hard to get sober and has been sober for over 20 years.
 We are close.
 I see him every week.
 He is more than his addiction.
 (Her mother died at 46 from complications of cirrhosis.)
 I am more than a former foster child, but it is also an important part of who I am and it informs the work I do.”

 Her traumatic upbringing in and out of the foster-care system spurred Singleton to pursue an education with foster-care reform in mind.
-She went to UC Berkeley and then on to Yale Law School and became an attorney and foster-child advocate.
+She went to

 “While in college,” she recalls, “I met Professor Rick Barth, who focused on child-welfare issues.
 He put me in touch with the Youth Law Center, a nonprofit that focuses on reform for children and youth in the foster care and juvenile justice systems.
 I met with the director of the Youth Law Center in 1995, and she taught me a lot about advocacy.”